 After chopping the onions and garlic, I will chop them as small as possible so they will disappear in the stew, leaving only their taste.

-If you don’t have smoked bacon or you don’t want to use something like that in food, you can melt lard or goose fat, and you will get good results with them as well.
+If you don't have smoked bacon or you don't want to use something like that in food, you can melt lard or goose fat.
+You will get good results with them as well.

 We raise the temperature to medium-high and add the meat cut into strips to fry a little in the lard and get a little colour.